Hook and Cod wars: The reign of William IV of Holland and the war against Utrecht

-Willem IV then thought about restoring his authority in Friesland.
+William then attempted to restore his authority in Friesland.
 On 26 September 1345 he led an army that crossed the Zuiderzee and landed near Stavoren.
-The subsequent Battle of Warns was a disaster, and the sorry remains of the army returned without Count William IV.
-William's uncle John of Beaumont managed to escape.

-William's death did not end this war with Utrecht.
-Right after the truce ended, the bishop subdued almost all William's allies in Utrecht, and collected big reparations from them.
+The subsequent Battle of Warns was a disaster: William died and his army returned without him, although his uncle, John of Beaumont, managed to escape.
+William's death did not end the war with Utrecht.
+Right after the truce ended, the bishop subdued almost all William's allies in Utrecht, and collected major reparations from them.